Yash-Vekaria/CookieAnalysis/README.md

 The assigned task is to extract the most active cookie corresponding to the queried date from a cookie log file consisting of cookies and timestamps.

-Task instruction details provided by Quantcast recruiter can be found in the ```Quantcast coding_task Exercise.pdf```.
+Task instruction details provided by Quantcast recruiter can be found in the ```Quantcast Coding Task Exercise.pdf```.

 Following are the steps to execute/test my solution:
 1. Clone the repository on your local